MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 With any troubleshooting, the first two things to try are:

 1. Check the plugin's Log entries.
 If the normal operations of the plugin are not creating informative log entries, you can temporarily turn on Debug mode (this can create a lot of entries).
 2. Check the plugin's Mapping Errors tab.
+There is [some documentation about this tab](./mapping-errors.md).
 3. Check your PHP error logs.
 If you don't know how to access these, talk to your web host.

 ## Enabling Plugin logs